-- A. Check the fuel valve, making sure it is turned completely OFF. - B. Disconnect or reroute the vacuum lines (if applicable) and fuel lines from the carburetor.
-Again, make sure the fuel valve is turned OFF. - C. Disconnect the battery (if equipped) to eliminate the possibility of sparks or accidentally engaging the starter. - D. Release the hose clamps holding the stock carburetor in place and twist it towards you to facilitate the next steps.
+- A. Check the fuel valve, making sure it is turned completely OFF. - B. Disconnect the vacuum lines (if applicable) and fuel lines from the carburetor.
+Again, make sure the fuel valve is turned OFF. - C. Disconnect the battery (if equipped) to eliminate the possibility of sparks or accidentally engaging the starter. - D. Release the hose clamps holding the stock carburetor in place.